bss9395/bss9395.github.io/_en/index.md

 > 01. Nothing ventured, nothing gained.
 > 01. Simple living.
 > 01. Standing on shoulders of giants.
+> 01. This plan does not gone to plan
 > 01. Time will tell.
 > 01. TRIALs and ERRORs.
 > 01. You win some, you lose some.